codefellows-seattle-javascript-401d18/24-component-composition/lab-maddy/README.md

 ###### NoteUpdateForm
 * [x]create a `NoteUpdateForm` component
     - [] that inherits a note through props
-  * []on submit, this should update the App's state with an updated note
+  * []on submit, this should UPDATE the App's state with an updated note

 ###### Refactor the NoteItem Component
 * [x] add a NoteItem component